How Great Thou Art: Billy Graham Evangelistic Crusades

 The Manna Music version of the song was popularised as the “signature song” of the 1950s Billy Graham Crusades.
 It was popularized by George Beverly Shea and Cliff Barrows during Billy Graham crusades.
 According to Ireland:

-As the story goes, when the Billy Graham team went to London in 1954 for the Harringay Crusade, they were given a pamphlet containing Hine's work.
+As the story goes, when the Billy Graham team went to London in 1954 for the Harringay Arena Crusade in Haringey, they were given a pamphlet containing Hine's work.
 "At first they ignored it, but fortunately not for long," said [Bud] Boberg.
 They worked closely with Hine to prepare the song for use in their campaigns.
 They sang it in the 1955 Toronto campaign, but it didn't really catch on until they took it to Madison Square Garden in 1957.
 According to Cliff Barrows (Dr. Graham's longtime associate), they sang it one hundred times during that campaign because the people wouldn't let them stop."

-The pamphlet had been given to Shea by his friend Andrew Gray, who worked with the Pickering and Inglis publishing firm, on Oxford Street in London in 1954.
+The pamphlet had been given to Shea by his friend George Gray, who worked with the Pickering and Inglis publishing firm, on Oxford Street in London in 1954.
 Barrows, who also had been given a copy, had Paul Mickelson (died 21 October 2001) arrange the song for use in the 1955 Toronto Crusade.
 George Beverly Shea's recording of the hymn ranks number 204 on the top recordings of the 20th century according to the Recording Industry Association of America.

-Evangelist Billy Graham said: “The reason I like 'How Great Thou Art' is because it glorifies God.
-It turns Christian’s eyes toward God, rather than upon themselves.
-I use it as often as possible because it is such a God-honoring song.”
+Evangelist Billy Graham said: "The reason I like 'How Great Thou Art' is because it glorifies God.
+It turns Christian's eyes toward God, rather than upon themselves.
+I use it as often as possible because it is such a God-honoring song."